 Receiving Unemployment Benefits

 After your state's department of labor (or similar applicable agency) verifies the claim for unemployment insurance, you will start receiving unemployment checks each week that you file a continuing claim, which simply verifies that you are still unemployed and looking for work.
 By default, workers are entitled to 26 weeks of benefits, however, the federal government can decide to extend that in times of economic hardship.
 In California, for instance, the benefits period is in line with the other states, capped at 26 weeks.

 While receiving benefits, you are allowed to work part-time and receive small payments on the side.
-However, many states will deduct any additional pay you receive, including disability, severance pay, and part time wages, from your benefits.
+However, many states will deduct any additional pay you receive, including disability, severance pay, and part-time wages, from your benefits.